-But there are a few steps you can do to make your furnace quieter this winter.
+But there are a few things you can do to make your furnace less noisy this winter.

-1. Schedule Annual Furnace Maintenance
+1. Book Annual Furnace Maintenance

-2. Frequently Change Your Furnace’s Air Filter
+2. Frequently Put in a New Furnace’s Air Filter

-Our recommendations for changing your furnace filter:
+Our suggestions for installing a new furnace filter:

-- Flat filter: Once a month
+- Flat filter: Every month

 - Pleated filter: Every three months

-You could have to replace your filter more regularly if you have allergies or pets.
+You could have to install a new filter more often if you have allergies or pets.